 What comes naturally

-If you’ve worked on any training issues and have addressed your own emotional state, yet your horse is still upset, then you’re probably simply dealing with his natural, normal response.
+If you’ve worked on any training issues and have addressed your own emotional state, yet your horse is still upset, then you’re probably simply dealing with her natural, normal response.
 Rarely are horses truly “crazy” even though you may think yours is!
 Understanding this is important, because your horse isn’t trying to be “bad”.
-He’s reacting the way all horses do – some just react more than others!
-Reprimanding him for being “bad” won’t solve the problem and often leads to insecurity, which makes the problem worse.
+She’s reacting the way all horses do – some just react more than others!
+Reprimanding her for being “bad” won’t solve the problem and often leads to insecurity, which makes the problem worse.
 However, establishing and enforcing appropriate personal space boundaries is essential.

 The next step in dealing with the problem is to try a safe and natural remedy to help mellow your horse.
 There are a number of natural calmers on the market made up of herbs, flower essences or nutritional supplements.
 Common sedating herbs include: